kiboschool/course-c4s-writing/src/communicating-for-success.md

 ## Course and Instructor Information
 - The instructor for this course is: Dr Oumaima Elghazali.
 The course will run from January 9 to March 17, 2023.
 Note that this is a 10 week course.
-- Live classes will be held on xx at xxx.
+- Live classes will be held on Tuesday, 6 - 7:30 pm GMT.
 - Office hours will be held on xx at xx.
 This is an optional chance to get additional support from the instructor.

 ## Weekly Lessons